jleibowitz-lacpw/do-nothing-scripts/README.md

 ./test/run_all.sh
 ```

+What I'll demo (1 minute each):

+- Run the test runner: `./test/run_all.sh` (syntax checks + smoke tests)
+- Generate a shareable checklist: `./domain_lookup_min.sh --host example.com --output-md demo_example.md`
+- Show the interactive export shortcut (if `gum` is installed): `./domain_lookup_interactive.sh --export-md example.com demo_interactive.md`

+These steps produce a tiny Markdown checklist and optional JSON you can paste into an issue or slides.

 ### Export & share (interactive)

 The interactive `domain_lookup_interactive.sh` provides an "Export & share" action (Gum UI) that can write: